 David has worked for over 40 years at the Rocky Mountain Biological Laboratory, in Colorado, on how the timing and abundance of flowering by wildflowers are influenced by the changing climate.
 More recently the project has been expanded to include how animals such as pollinators are being affected by the changes in flowering, and how plant populations are changing.

-Postdoctoral Associate, University of Minnesota; Member of the Ecological Society of America
+Assistant Professor, University of Georgia; Member of the Ecological Society of America

 Speaking topics: biodiversity, climate change, ecological restoration, food and sustainable agriculture, invasive species, land conservation, overconsumption, religion and ecology, sustainability, water quality, wilderness protection.